nansencenter/DA-tutorials/notebooks/scripts/T7 - Monte-Carlo & ensembles.md

 The confusion arises because, from Chebyshev inequality, we know that the error of the M-C approximation asymptotically converges to zero at a rate proportional to $1/\sqrt{N}$, while that of quadrature methods typically converges proportional to $1 / N^{1/D}$.
-But not only is the coefficient dependent on $D$ (and worse for M-C), also (conjecture!) for any $D$ and $N$ you can always find a gridding strategy that has lower error.
-For example, quasi-random (latin hypercube, etc) are easily recommended in the pure context of hypercube integrals.
+But not only is the "starting" coefficient (not shown) dependent on $D$ (and worse for M-C), also (conjecture:) for any $D$ and $N$ you can always find a gridding strategy that has lower error (for example, quasi-random methods such as latin hypercube sampling are easy to recommended in the pure context of hypercube integrals).
 - ###### Footnote 2:
 <a name="Footnote-2:"></a>
-The derivation of the corresponding density might involve high-dimensional Jacobians for the change-of-variables formula, or its generalisation for non-bijective transformations, or to the Chapman-Kolmogorov equations in the case of interacting random variables, or its time-continuous form of Fokker-Planck.
+The corresponding density might involve high-dimensional Jacobians for the change-of-variables formula, or require the Chapman-Kolmogorov equations (or Fokker-Planck in case of continuous time) in the case of interacting random variables.
+- ###### Footnote 3:
+<a name="Footnote-3:"></a>
+Another derivation consists in **hiding** away the non-linearity of $\ObsMod$ by augmenting the state vector with the observations.
+We do not favor this approach pedagogically, since it makes it even less clear just what approximations are being made due to the non-linearity.

 <a name="References"></a>